-- Preheat oven to 350 degrees.
-Spray each muffin cavity of a 12 count muffin pan well with cooking spray and set aside.
+- Preheat oven to 350°F (177°C).
+Spray each muffin cavity of a 12-count muffin pan well with cooking spray and set aside.

 - In a small bowl, mix together the brown sugar and cinnamon until well combined.

 - Open the can of buttermilk biscuits and cut each biscuit in half, then cut each half into thirds.
-You want a total of 6 equal size pieces from each biscuit, like the example above.
+You want a total of 6 equal size pieces from each biscuit.
 Roll each piece of biscuit dough into a ball.

 - Press four pieces of the sugar covered dough into each muffin cavity.
 If you have any of the brown sugar and cinnamon mixture left, you can sprinkle it evenly over the top of each one.

-- Bake for 15-17 minutes and remove from the oven.
+- Bake for 15 to 17 minutes and remove from the oven.
 Allow to cool for about 5 minutes and then remove from the pan.